 }

-Similarly, user can also customize other various components like storage, guard and so on.
-For additional information, users can look into laravel documentation.
+Similarly, users can also customize other various components like storage, guard, and so on.
+For additional information, users can look into Laravel documentation.

 Hope you like this tutorial 🙂 be sure to check our other tutorials as well.